narnoura/ProcessCorpora/README.md

 -rawoutdir word2vec/data/madamira

-3) Process as required with ProcessArabicCorpora (Romanize, tokenize, and add lemmas as needed)
+3) Process as required with ProcessArabicCorpora:

+-romanize to convert a utf8 text to Arabic Buckwalter representation

+-tokfile=<tokfile> to specify text with any tokenization (this is the file that will be romanized)

+-lemmatize to extract lemmas from Madamira

+-madafile=<madafile> (a .mada file from which lemmas are extracted)

 4) Run Google's word2vec on resulting corpus